wolflo/evm-opcodes/README.md

 ## AA: SELFDESTRUCT
-Note that the gas cost of a `SELFDESTRUCT` op is dependent on whether or not the op results in a new account being added to the state trie.
+The gas cost of a `SELFDESTRUCT` op is dependent on whether or not the op results in a new account being added to the state trie.
 If a nonzero amount of eth is sent to an address that was previously empty, an additional cost is incurred.
 "Empty", in this case is defined according to [EIP-161](https://eips.ethereum.org/EIPS/eip-161) (`balance == nonce == code == 0x`).